Skip to content

 Changes in UK Parental Mental Health Symptoms over 10 months of the COVID-19 Pandemic

-This longitudinal analysis of Co-SPACE and Co-SPYCE data examined changes in parent stress, depression, and anxiety between April 2020 and January 2021.
+This longitudinal analysis of Co-SPACE and Co-SPYCE data examined changes in stress, depression, and anxiety of 5576 parents/carers of 2-17-year-old children between April 2020 and January 2021.
 Some key findings include:

 • Parental stress and depression, but not anxiety, were higher during periods of restrictions.
-This effect was more pronounced for parents of primary-school aged children (4-11 years old).
+This pattern was most pronounced for parents with primary-school-aged children, those that worked at home or had other adults in the household.

-The full pre-print is available to read and download here.
+The full paper is available to read and download here.